piepdx/pie-cookbook/drafts/working-draft-tactical.md

 					64. How this enabled more effective mentors in residence and portfolio management
 		56. Catalysts (Entrepreneur + Patron)
 		57. Pressure/heat (Startups + Staff + Patron)

+## Layout

+Where to put people and how to organize the space.

 ### There is no caste system here